bt909/imap-mailstat-exporter/README.md

 ## Commandline Options

-You have two available commandline options.
+You have three available commandline options.

 ```shell
 Usage of imap-mailstat-exporter: